 I turned to social media to boost my click-throughs from there, but Facebook is no longer giving the same free ride it used to.
 These days, less than 16% (on average) of your followers are going to see your posts unless you pay to promote them.
 Will Pinterest and Twitter go the same way?
 Who knows.
 But building a list of subscribers feels more and more essential.

 Once you’ve signed up for a free Mailchimp account, you can use the Mailchimp for WordPress Lite plugin to feature a newsletter sign-up box on your blog.
-You can add it to your front-page side bar, or even insert it into a post…like so.
+You can add it to your front-page side bar, or even insert it into your post.

 6. Pippity – a newsletter pop-up